BjornFridal/fridal-blog/src/content/blog/from-umbraco-7-to-12-with-usync-and-a-little-xslt.md

 ## Conclusion

 Migrating old Umbraco websites is hardly glamorous.
 Even though later versions makes it a lot easier, it's still time consuming and requires a pretty good understading of the ins and outs of Umbraco.
 Having uSync to lean on made the whole process sooo much easier.
 There's a reason why it's constantly one of the most popular add-ons for Umbraco.

 Huge thanks to Kevin Jump for building and keeping uSync to such a high standard.
-Check out all the [uSync offerings here](https://jumoo.co.uk/uSync/).
+Check out all the <a href="https://jumoo.co.uk/uSync/" target="_blank">uSync offerings here</a>.